boeckmann/asm6502/README.txt

        case-insensitive.
 The assembler supports all MOS6502 addressing
        modes:

- 4.7.1 Implicit and accumulator addressing
+ 4.7.1 Implicit and Accumulator Addressing

        Either no argument or accumulator is implicitly assumed by the instruction